 Tip.
 A quick alternative is running the Trim Spaces tool that will eliminate excess spaces both in the lookup and main tables in seconds, making your VLOOKUP formulas error-free.

 In general, Microsoft Excel displays the #VALUE! error if a value used in the formula is of a wrong data type.
-In respect to VLOOKUP, there are two common sources of the VALUE! error.
+In respect to VLOOKUP, there are three common sources of the VALUE! error.

 Please be aware that VLOOKUP cannot look up values containing more than 255 characters.
 If your lookup values exceed this limit, a #VALUE! error will be displayed: